-<Constructive Dialogue with Shareholders>
+(4) Constructive Dialogue with Shareholders

-Through events such as general shareholders meetings, financial results briefings and other domestic and overseas investor relations (IR) events, MHC pursues proactive and constructive dialogue with diverse shareholders.
+Through events such as General Shareholders Meetings, financial results briefings, and other domestic and overseas investor relations events, MHC pursues proactive and constructive dialogue with diverse shareholders.
 It thereby seeks to gain understanding from shareholders regarding matters such as its business strategies and further enhance corporate governance through dialogue.

-<Ensuring Effectiveness of the Board of Directors>
+(5) Ensuring Effectiveness of the Board of Directors

-All members of the Board of Directors, including Outside Directors, call upon their experience and insight as they engage in free and open discussions, supporting appropriate risk-taking.
-In this manner, they adequately fulfill their duties and responsibilities to achieve the sustainable growth of MHC, medium-to long-term improvement of its corporate value and enhancement of its capital efficiency.
+All members of the Board of Directors call upon their experience and insight as they engage in free and open discussions, supporting appropriate risk-taking.
+In this manner, they adequately fulfill their duties and responsibilities to achieve the sustainable growth of MHC, improvement in its corporate value over the medium to long term, enhancement of its capital efficiency and other figures, etc.

-II Structure and Effectiveness of the Board of Directors
+Il Structure and Effectiveness of the Board of Directors